What’s the debt avalanche method?

 Unlike the debt snowball method, the debt avalanche method focuses on math to determine the most efficient and cost-effective way to pay off debt.
 While this method won’t provide motivation along the way, it will save you more money in the long run because it decreases the amount you’ll be paying in interest.

-The Journal of Consumer Research recently determined that consumers who pay off smaller balances in full were able to get out of debt faster than those who focused on larger amounts.
+Consumers who pay off smaller balances in full were able to get out of debt faster than those who focused on larger amounts, recently determined by The Journal of Consumer Research.
 However, this doesn’t take into account how much more money you’d end up spending on interest.
 From a purely mathematical standpoint, the debt avalanche method is the best debt payoff strategy, but only if you’re able to commit to the plan.

 Is the debt avalanche method right for me?